mayadjuric/java-processing/README.md

 1. Create a new project in your prefered IDE.
 In this case I'm using IntelliJ IDEA CE.

+2. Add the processing core to your project's library
+    - Go to `file` -> `project structure`
-2. Go to your library settings and add the processing core as an external library.
+    - Go to thee library section and add click the `+` button to add a new library.
     - On Mac OSX this is located at `/Applications/Processing.app/Contents/Java/Core.jar`

 3. Create your main class that extends PApplet (add your import - `import processing.core.PApplet;`)